All Creatures Great and Small (2020 TV series): Cast and characters

-Actor Nicholas Ralph did a great deal of research on James Herriot ("Alf" Wight) who died in 1995.
+Actor Nicholas Ralph did quite a lot of research on James Herriot ("Alf" Wight) who died in 1995.
 He also met the vet's son and daughter, Jim and Rosie.
 "They spoke a lot about Donald and Brian, the real Siegfried and Tristan.
 They said to me that I had the hardest job because Alf is a kind of observer to these bigger, larger-than-life personalities", he recalled.
-Naturally, the actor required training in veterinary procedures for authenticity in the show.
+The actor required training in veterinary procedures for authenticity.
 "Straight off the bat with our on-set vet adviser Andy Barrett, we were up close and personal with horses, sheep, kind of going through the procedures and things that we would be doing.
 Learning how to approach the animal and everything like that.
 Using the stethoscope on the cow's heart, then lungs, then stomach" the actor recalled.

-Although James Herriot/Alf Wight had a "soft, lilting Scottish accent" according to Christopher Timothy who played Herriot in the original TV adaptation, the actor was instructed to keep his speech neutral for universality when the BBC series was being filmed.
-That did not apply to Nicholas Ralph when filming this adaptation; the actor used his genuine Scottish accent.
+Although James Herriot/Alf Wight had a "soft, lilting Scottish accent", according to Christopher Timothy who played Herriot in the original TV adaptation, Timothy was instructed to keep his speech neutral for universality when the original BBC series was being filmed.
+Nicholas Ralph used his Scottish accent.

-The New York Times indicated that Donald Sinclair actually had more rough edges than the Siegfried character in the books (and in the TV productions).
+The New York Times indicated that Donald Sinclair had more rough edges than Siegfried in the books (and in the TV productions).
 "Sinclair's real-life behaviour was much more eccentric (he once discharged a shotgun during a dinner party to let his guests know it was time to leave)".

-Significant changes were made from the source material (both the previous television series and the memoir), such as Siegfried Farnon being a heartbroken widower and a dramatically increased role for Mrs Hall, who has been reimagined as a young, live-in housekeeper and a "slightly warmer figure" than in the novels.
+Significant changes were made from the source material (in the previous television series and the memoir), such as Siegfried Farnon being shown as a heartbroken widower and a dramatically increased role for Mrs Hall, who has been reimagined as a young, live-in housekeeper and a "slightly warmer figure" than in the novels.
 The role of Helen was also greatly expanded.

 Working with animals

-For his role as a veterinary surgeon, Ralph required training in veterinary procedures.
-For some scenes, however, the production used animal prosthetics: "the back end of the cow, fully functional and everything".
-One episode portrayed the birth of a calf; that was filmed separately and "was then spliced in seamlessly with footage of the main actors".
+For his role as a vet, Ralph required training in veterinary procedures.
+For some scenes, however, the production used animal prosthetics, such as "the back end of the cow, fully functional and everything".
+One episode portrayed the birth of a calf; that was filmed separately and "then spliced in seamlessly with footage of the main actors".
 Ralph admits that "for 90 percent of those scenes with the animals, the animals actually weren't there.
 It was just cleverly chosen and prosthetics and extremely well-trained, happy animals when we did see them".